 Activities not visible from the main-traveled way.

-Areas which are predominantly used for residential purposes.
+Activities conducted in structures which are principally used for residential purposes.

 “Interstate highway" means any highway at any time officially designated as a part of the national system of interstate and defense highways by the department and approved by the appropriate authority of the federal government.

 “Junk" means any old or scrap metal, metal alloy, synthetic or organic material, or waste, or any junked, ruined, dismantled or wrecked motor vehicle or machinery, or any part thereof.